 The trivial (and completely contrived) example shown here provides surface mesh point locations and the corresponding sensitivities for a single quad element parameterized by three design variables.
 The title in the first line may contain anything the user desires.
-The variables identified in line 2 represent the x-, y-, and z-coordinates for the current surface mesh point, the node index in the global grid for the current surface mesh point, and the sensitivity derivatives of the x-, y-, and z-coordinates of the current surface mesh point, and the sensitivity derivatives of the x-, y-, and z-coordinates of the current surface mesh point, and the sensitivity derivatives of the x-, y-, and z-coordinates of the current surface mesh point, and the sensitivity derivatives of the x-, y-, and z-coordinates of the current surface mesh point is above.
-The file should contain a single zone, indicated by FUN3D in customDV.i above.
-The file shown.
+The variables identified in line 2 represent the x-, y-, and z-coordinates for the current surface mesh point, the node index in the global grid for the current surface mesh point, and the sensitivity derivatives of the x-, y-, and z-coordinates of the current surface mesh point with respect to each of the design variables provided by FUN3D in customDV.i above.
+The file should contain a single zone, indicated by the third line of the example file shown.
 Here, the zone title specified by T = may be anything the user desires.
 The I = value corresponds to the number of surface mesh points for the current body, while the J = value specifies the number of surface elements (triangles or quads) contained in the surface mesh for the current body.
 FUN3D will only read the I = value; the surface mesh topology is immaterial in this context.